jonesbiking/jonesbiking/README.md

 # Jones Biking

 ## About Us
-We are a small team of enthusiastic mountain bikers located in Fairfax county, VA.
+We are a small team of enthusiastic mountain bikers located in Fairfax, VA.
 Our mission is to bring more mountain biking fun to people, especially to those who are not super flexible.

 ## Team members:
 - Oliver J: Founder, Trail builder